obierlaire/python2rust/README.md

 # Python2Rust

+**DISCLAIMER: This tool is not intended to be used in production.
+This is only for demonstration purposes !**

 A tool for automatically migrating Python code to Rust using AI.
 Leverages Claude to analyze Python code and generate equivalent Rust implementations.

 ## Features